 Handle SSE reconnection

-SSE connections have a 10-minute idle timeout.
+SSE sessions live while the stream process is connected.
+The server sends keepalive comments every 15 seconds and removes the session when the stream closes.
 Implement reconnection logic in your client.
 After reconnecting, re-initialize and re-subscribe to ensure you do not miss notifications.

 Respect rate limits

-The MCP endpoint is rate-limited by IP.
+The MCP endpoint is rate-limited per credential when a credential is present, otherwise per IP.
 Excessive requests will be throttled.
 Batch your resource reads and avoid polling — use subscriptions instead.

 Use HTTPS in production